 Fish Die-off in the Bay

 A large-scale fish die-off in the Fox River and lower Green Bay waters is being investigated, though most of the fish – largely a mix of channel catfish, common carp and freshwater drum (sheepshead) – were badly decomposed.

 The Department of Natural Resources (DNR) is asking members of the public who see dying or freshly dead fish to alert the department – with an exact location if possible – by email at [email protected] or by phone at 920.662.5480.
 The DNR recommends that people do not handle dead or dying fish.

 A busy July Fourth weekend will mean more than just expanded U.S. Coast Guard officer and DNR conservation warden checks.
 Aquatic Invasive Species Partnership members and Clean Boats, Clean Waters volunteers will also be active at a number of area boat launches.

 Their simple message?
 You have the power to stop the spread of invasive species to inland lakes and rivers.
 Volunteers will demonstrate preventive steps that boaters must take before they leave the landing, including draining all water and removing attached plants, tiny animals and mud.

 Weekly Water Levels

-As of June 17, Lake Michigan water levels were up three inches in the past month but down four inches from a year ago.
-Lake levels were 24 inches below the monthly record set two years ago and 42 inches above the all-time June low, set in 1964.
+As of June 24, Lake Michigan water levels were up two inches from late May but down four inches from last June.
+Lake levels were 25 inches below the monthly record set two years ago, and 41 inches above the record June low, set in 1964.